ashone77/simatlms/readme.txt

 You will have to add hod and principal in the "admin" table of the database elms in order to login to hod and principal previleges.

+create a table called " tblprincipal " in elms database. use query " create table tblprincipal like tblleaves "